dbos-inc/dbos-docs/docs/cloud-tutorials/timetravel-debugging.md

 When these updated applications are run with the time travel debugger, they return results as if they run in the past!

 :::warning
-Do not add or modify database queries that write to the database such as insert/delete/update SQL statements.
+Do not add or modify database queries that write to the database such as insert/delete/update SQL statements; otherwise, the query results may be incorrect.
 DBOS will support time travel debugging functions that change how they write database state in the future.
 :::